check-spelling/check-spelling-docs/Feature:-Suggest-Area-Dictionaries.md

 Arguably, dictionaries should be reviewed smallest to largest to give them an independent chance to be appreciated.
 But, generally as long as they're all scored at the same time (before application), they'll shine through.

 You might wonder "why did the spell checker suggest lua?", the answer is that [Lua is in the EDK-II trunk]( https://firmwaresecurity.com/2015/05/28/lua-for-uefi/).

+## Future work

+I intend to work through at least the cpp dictionary to weed out some portion of the misspelled words.
+Sadly, the dictionary has >100k entries, and thus it is a fairly daunting task.